 - Influencers are considered less trustworthy than the brands who hire them.
-Influencers, Instagrammers, YouTubers and other content creators have very low trust levels with less than one quarter of respondents considering them trustworthy or very trustworthy sources (up from 25% in 2021).
-This is a lower level of trust than enjoyed by travel brands’ social media networks (31%).
+Influencers, Instagrammers, YouTubers and other content creators have very low trust levels with more than a third of respondents considering them trustworthy or very trustworthy sources (up from 25% in 2021).
+This is a lower level of trust than enjoyed by travel brands’ social media networks (21%).

-- Levels of trust towards Influencers, Instagrammers, YouTubers and other content creators have decreased vs. 2020.
-29% find them not trustworthy or very untrustworthy vs. 23% in 2020.
+- Levels of trust towards Influencers, Instagrammers, YouTubers and other content creators have steadily increased in the last three years from 23% in 2020 to 25% in 2021 and 31% in 2022.

-- Online and TV ads are not trusted by solo female travelers with over 40% of respondents considering them as untrustworthy sources (up from 40% in 2021).
+- Online and TV ads are not trusted by solo female travelers with over 51% of respondents considering them as untrustworthy sources (up from 40% in 2021).

-- Millennials and Gen Z trust online channels, particularly Facebook groups (who they trust more than F&F 88% vs. 79%), online review sites and blogs.
-However, they are weary of travel agents and only 34% trust them, 19% distrust them.
+- Millennials and Gen Z trust online channels, particularly Facebook groups, followed by Online review sites and blogs.
+However, they are weary of travel agents.

-- Boomers are skeptical of online marketing channels but over 50% trust travel agents and 64% Government travel advisories.
+- Boomers are skeptical of online marketing channels but 54% trust travel agents and 64% Government travel advisories.